ashakeem/ashakeem/README.md

 # 💫About Me :
 Hi 👋, I'm Ayomide Hakeem,

-A Computer Engineering Student at Cal Poly Pomona
+A Computer Science Student at Cal Poly Pomona

-👨‍💻 All of my projects are available at https://www.ayomidehakeem.dev/
+👨‍💻 my projects are available at https://www.ayomidehakeem.dev/

-👨‍💻  I'm currently working on : Start-ups
+👨‍💻  I'm currently working on : AI SAAS Start-ups

 📫 How to reach me ayomidesuleimanh@gmail.com